Apply for an SPS for the year you require:

 To see which CFA UK and CFA Institute qualifications you can use in combination to become RDR compliant to advise in securities (FCA RDR activities 2 & 12) and/or derivatives (FCA RDR activities 3 & 13), please head to our RDR webpage for further information.

-If you are not sure if you are RDR compliant please email SPS@cfauk.org before proceeding with your application.
+If you are unsure of your RDR compliance, please email SPS@cfauk.org before proceeding with your application.

 CFA UK recommends that that you contact alternative accredited bodies if you wish to give advice in retail investment products (FCA RDR activities 4 and/or 6).